About the East Alabama SKYWARN Net

 Online SKYWARN Spotter Classes and Other Training Information

-Click here for more information on other SKYWARN Spotter Certification classes and other training available from the National Weather Service, Birmingham, AL Field Office (BMX).
+Click here for more information on SKYWARN Spotter Certification classes and other training available from the National Weather Service, Birmingham, AL Field Office (BMX).

 This website is NOT An Emergency Notification System